wsdfhjxc/virtual-desktop-bar/KWIN.md

-## Compatibility with KWin tiling scripts
+# Compatibility with KWin scripts

 KWin doesn't have an API for moving virtual desktops or removing particular ones.
-This plasmoid implements such features, and it involves moving windows between existing desktops to achieve that.
-It's not possible for a KWin script to know that moving a bunch of windows from one desktop to another, and vice versa, should be interpreted as a virtual desktop swap.
-Moreover, most KWin scripts which track positions of windows, especially tiling scripts, are designed to work with static virtual desktops.
-So, they may break badly because of using non-standard features related to dynamic virtual desktop management, such as removing a desktop or moving it to left or right.
+This plasmoid implements such features, by combining various method calls, and abstracting them into more complex methods, which can be then used within the applet's code.
+It's not possible for a KWin script to know about such abstracted methods, as they can only react to particular atomic signals supported by the platform (see [here](https://techbase.kde.org/Development/Tutorials/KWin/Scripting/API_4.9#Signals)).
+In addition, most KWin scripts which track positions of windows, especially tiling scripts, are designed to work with static virtual desktops.
+So, they may break badly because of using non-standard features related to dynamic virtual desktop management, such as removing a desktop, or moving it to left or right.

 If you just want an alternative for the Pager applet and don't care about those features, you shouldn't have any problems.
 Just keep in mind, that once you try to remove a desktop (other than the last one), or move current desktop to left or right, the tiling script you are using will most likely misbehave.
 That can mean anything, from nothing happening, to even causing a KWin crash.
-That's how it is, as long as said features aren't supported in Plasma natively.
+That's how it is, as long as said features aren't supported in Plasma natively (it'd be awesome).

 However, as a KWin script developer, you can try to provide compatibility with Virtual Desktop Bar to your script.
 It turns out, it's possible to "talk" to a KWin script by invoking keyboard shortcuts that can be registered by it.
 Because this seems to be the only way to communicate with a KWin script, the applet hopefully expects some specifically named keyboard shortcuts to be available.
 It will try to invoke them, to notify the potential KWin script about some events.

-### The poor man's API
+## The poor man's API

 The expected keyboard shortcuts are named like this:

 * `VDB-Event-RemoveLastDesktop-Before`
 * `VDB-Event-RemoveLastDesktop-After`
 * `VDB-Event-RemoveCurrentDesktop-Before`